mistidinzy/ReadingNotes/coderscomputer.md

 _____

 ## InstallFest
-  Class 02 is all about optimizing my computer for coding.
+  Class Two is all about optimizing my computer for coding.
 I setup my Terminal and installed several programs to help me get started.

   **The Terminal I am using is called Windows Powershell ISE.**